FAQ

 There are many different types of relationships between birth mothers and birth fathers.
 Ideally, it is best if the birthparents agree and participate in the adoption process together; however many birth parents find this difficult and some are no longer in contact with one another.
 Over the years, we have gained experience and expertise working with many different and sometimes challenging situations.
 We will be able to advise you regarding your specific circumstances.

 Yes.
 You are the parent of the child and have all the rights of a parent.
-However, birth parents differ in the amount of time and kinds of contact they feel they want to have with their babies.
+However, birth parents differ in the amount of time and kinds of contact they feel they can manage with their babies.
 There is no right or wrong way to be.
 Whatever is comfortable for you is the right way.

 Yes, if this is what you choose to do.
 Where or when you place your baby with the adoptive parents is up to you.
 The actual placement can occur wherever you feel most comfortable.
 Many placements occur in the hospital but some occur in the birthparents' home, church, our office, etc. In addition, some birthparents wish to have some kind of ceremony to celebrate the child's birth and the love that the birth and adoptive parents have for the child.
 Your social worker will have ideas about adoption ceremonies.